 Cirencester Deer Park School works with the local MASH (Multi-Agency Safeguarding Hub).
 The MASH is a partnership between Gloucestershire County Council, Gloucestershire Constabulary, Gloucestershire Domestic Abuse Support Service, Gloucestershire Schools and Gloucestershire Health Services.

 The school takes an active role in TAC (Team Around the Child) and TAF (Team Around the Family) meetings and Case Conferences and ensures accurate records are kept relating to a child.
-The CSE screening tool is used by the school and referrals are made to Social Care and CYPS when appropriate.
+The CSE and Neglect screening tool is used by the school and referrals are made to Social Care and CYPS when appropriate.
 The school also provides a counsellor for pupils with specific identified needs and makes use of the school nursing service.

 The school raises awareness of issues such as eating disorders, self-harm, E-safety, FGM, CSE, radicalisation and relationships through curriculum lessons and assemblies including ‘Chelsea’s Choice’ (a short play) for all pupils in Year 8.Useful Links:

 At Cirencester Deer Park School we work with a variety of local agencies to support our pupils and families.

 Whilst the majority of use of online and mobile technologies (for education, entertainment, communication, expression... the limits are boundless) encourages and develops the growth and engagement of young people, there is the potential for risk and misuse.

 Within the curriculum, issues around online safety are addressed with a view to ensuring pupils understand a range of ways to use technology safely, respectfully, responsibly and securely, including protecting their online identity and privacy, recognising inappropriate content, contact and conduct, and knowing how to report concerns.